Milea90/disabled-in-sweden/README.md

 ## Written content
 The content is written by myself.
 The content has also been going through a plagiarism checker to make sure none of the content was plagiarized.
-The soucres for the content comes from swedish websites such as:
+The soucres for the content comes from swedish websites such as: www.do.se www.fk.se www.kunskapsguiden.se

-www.fk.se
+I use many shortenings for different swedish institutions and suchs on the website.
+Therefore I have tried to have accessibility in mind by using a dot between them so a screan reader would read for example DO as D.O and not "do".

 ## Colors
 In order to set the colors for the website, I used this website: https://www.colorblindguide.com/post/colorblind-friendly-design-3 to help me choose colors that worked well with colorblind, like yellow and blue.